- Finding the perfect piano or keyboard sound can be a difficult task

 The Room Piano is super easy to use with a ‘front-facing’ display, offering the user everything in one easy place without any menu-diving or scrambling around the interface.
 The plugin is beautiful to look at, with a warm vintage woodgrain and toned layers of paisley, it is clear that this piano was inspired by a certain period in time, with its dusty sound matching it perfectly.

-- Beautiful and unique interface design, features full ADSR envelope control and multi LFO settings.
+- Beautiful and unique interface, features full ADSR envelope control and multi LFO settings.

 - Fits perfectly into the Lo-Fi genre and vintage hip-hop niche.